 Goal of the minor

-The minor in Visual and Sensual Cultures (previously Art, the Senses and Society) consists of four courses (30 EC in total), introducing key aspects of modern visual and sensual cultures over the period 1850 to today.
+The minor Visual and Sensual Cultures introduces you to key aspects of modern visual and sensual cultures over the period 1850 to today.

 You will learn methods, theories and conceptual frameworks enabling you to delve deeper into this extensive domain of study.
 You will learn to consider the societal and ideological treatment of images and the political and economic realities in which they circulate.
 You will learn how to contextualise artistic Manifestos and you will learn different methodologies by which you can research our sensual and visual experience of art, literature, film, and other both artistic as well as non-artistic cultural objects and events.